 In verse 22, you read with what the blood is to be sprinkled: un mac d’issop (a bunch of hissop).
 The mac (bunch) is to be dipped in the blood, which is tal cjadin (in the basin).

-Vocabulary: imprometi (to promise), tignî sù (to uphold), la usance (rite, custom), rispuindi (to respond), il sacrifici (sacrifice), ventijù (down there), rangjâ (to bring down, to reduce), sparagnâ (to spare), butâsi in genoglon (to prostrate), la muse (face), par tiere (on the ground), lâsint (to leave, to go away), ordenâ (to order, to command).
+Vocabulary: imprometi (to promise), tignî sù (to uphold), la usance (rite, custom), rispuindi (to respond), il sacrifici (sacrifice), ventijù (down there), rangjâ (to bring down, to reduce), sparagnâ (to spare), butâsi in genoglon (to go down on one’s knees; also zenoglon), la muse (face), par tiere (on the ground), lâsint (to leave, to go away), ordenâ (to order, to command).

 From verse 26, understand the interrogative form used: ce vuelie dî par vualtris cheste usance? (what does this rite mean for you?).
 Recall that volê dî means to signify, to mean (literally, to want to say).

 ce vuelie dî cheste usance?

 From verse 27, ventijù pal Egjit can be understood as meaning down there in Egypt.